khisseh/khisseh/README.md

 ### <div align="center">Hi, I'm Dave, a fullstack developer 👨‍💻 and an aspiring Offensive Secuirty Engineer🚀</div>

-- 🔭 I just finished working on PortShare, a file-sharing app

-- 🌱 I’m currently learning Django rest framework, Next.js, networking, pen-testing
+- 🌱 I’m currently improving my Networking and Pentesting skills

 - ❓ Ask me about anything related to Django, Linux, and related technologies